Lashrecse Aird

-Lashrecse Dianna Aird /ˌla.ʃəˈɹis/ (née Jones; born June 22, 1986) is an American Democratic politician who represented the 63rd District in the Virginia House of Delegates from 2016 to 2022.
-The district includes Dinwiddie County and the city of Petersburg as well as parts of the counties of Chesterfield and Prince George.
+Lashrecse Dianna Aird /ˌlɑ.ʃəˈɹ̠iːs ˈɛɹ̠d/ (née Jones; born June 22, 1986) is an American Democratic politician who represents Virginia's 13th Senate district after winning its Democratic primary and the subsequent general election in 2023.
+She represented the 63rd District in the Virginia House of Delegates from 2016 to 2022.
 Aird served on the General Laws, Health, Welfare and Institutions, and Appropriations committees.

-In 2023, she was elected to represent Virginia's 13th Senate district after winning its Democratic primary and the subsequent general election.

 Career

 Aird was born on June 22, 1986.
 While attending Virginia State University, Aird met Rosalyn Dance, who invited her to apply for an internship with her office.
 Aird interned with Dance throughout college and worked for Dance as a legislative assistant after college.
 When Dance ran for the state Senate in 2015, Aird ran to fill her vacant seat in the House of Delegates.
 She was the youngest woman elected to the Virginia House of Delegates.

 In 2016, Aird served as a member of Virginia's Electoral College.
 In 2017, Aird was appointed to the House Appropriations Committee by Republican Speaker William J. Howell.

 Aird is the Chair of 4th Congressional District Democratic Committee, which oversees local Democratic committees in the area between Hampton Roads and Richmond.
 Aird is also a member of the Democratic Party of Virginia Steering Committee.

 In 2020, Aird was appointed to the Virginia Tobacco Region Revitalization Commission.
 In 2021, Aird worked with local leaders, fellow legislators, and the Virginia Economic Development Partnership to secure a $25 million investment from Civica Rx to expand their manufacturing operations in Petersburg, Virginia.

 In 2021, she was narrowly defeated for reelection by Republican businesswoman Kim Taylor in a major upset.

 In 2023, she ran for Virginia's 13th Senate district.
 She was endorsed by state senators Jennifer Boysko, Ghazala Hashmi, Barbara Favola, Janet Howell, Mamie Locke, and Louise Lucas.
 She won the Democratic primary against incumbent Joe Morrissey by a 40% margin.

 On November 7, 2023, Lashrecse Aird defeated Eric Ditri in the general election for Virginia's 13th Senate district.
 She assumed office on January 10, 2024.